What Does Explainable AI Mean in Practice? Evaluative Requirements from a Longitudinal Clinical Case Study: Findings

-\textbf{Iteration 1.} To serve as a basis for the software application and benchmark for later iterations, the team created a minimum viable product (MVP), or version 0.1, which provided the model's conclusions without any accompanying explanations, for the first infant.
-The rationale behind this approach was that presenting the model's predictions without explanations would prompt the clinicians to ask questions that could reveal the types of explanations they were seeking.
+The team created a minimum viable product (MVP), which provided the AI system’s prediction without any accompanying explanations.
+The rationale behind this approach was that the absence of explanations would provoke clinicians to ask questions, thereby revealing what kinds of explanations they were actually seeking.
+Yet, infant 1 became a disappointment.
+The AI system predicted a 1\% risk of CP, which aligned with the clinicians’ conclusion.
+Rather than sparking discussion, this outcome was met with shrugs and remarks such as “it's good to see that we agree with the machine.”